DovetailSoftware/dovetail-defined/pages/user-defined-lists.md

 ---

-### intval1
+#### what is intval1 and why is it used here?

-intval1 is a trick/hack that allows for setting uniqueness of a hgbst_elm within a DAT file. this allows for importing the same DAT file multiple times, and doing an update on a hgbst_elm (if it exists). without this, everytime we import a DAT file, we would get new hgbst_elm records inserted, which is not what we want.
+`intval1` is a trick/hack that allows for setting uniqueness of a hgbst_elm within a DAT file. this allows for importing the same DAT file multiple times, and doing an update on a hgbst_elm (if it exists). without this, everytime we import a DAT file, we would get new hgbst_elm records inserted, which is not what we want.

 #### Example